 Signature and inscription photos: capture details in readable context

-Signatures, monograms, marks, and inscriptions are critical for identity and authenticity confidence.
-Photograph them in a way that shows both the detail and where it appears on the object.
+Signatures, monograms, marks, and inscriptions matter for identity confidence.
+Show both the detail and where it appears.

 Take a medium shot showing the object zone and a tight close-up focused on the signature or inscription.